shamicker/Data-Challenge-Notes/descriptive-stats-notes.md

 ### 7.1.
 Lesson 7 PDF
 - [Lesson 7 PDF](Lesson7.pdf)

+With a single data point, we can compare that value to the rest of the values with *% less* or *% greater*.
+Similarly, if we have a sample, we can compare that sample to the rest of the samples!

 ### 7.2.
 Samples:
 - A sample must represent the characteristics of the population.
     - It needs to be *large enough*,